Homegear/node-blue-doc/creating-nodes/docs/first_node.md

 		await asyncio.sleep(1)
 	return 0

-# hg waits until the connection is established (but for a maximum of 2 seonds).
+# hg waits until the connection is established (but for a maximum of 2 seconds).
 # The socket path is passed in sys.argv[1], the node's ID in sys.argv[2]
 hg = Homegear(sys.argv[1], eventHandler, sys.argv[2], nodeInput);